o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

     - Is it unproblematic that we have to enforce the right order of the chunks?
 The soundness of the approach relies heavily on the impossibility to swap these chunks around.
     - Lack of circuit space concerns still apply.

-Regarding the concerns about potential lack of space in the circuit implementation --- there is reasonable hope that we will be able to fit any of the three sections of the sub-MSM algorithm into exactly $2^{15}$ gates.
+Regarding the concerns about potential lack of space in the circuit implementation --- there is reasonable hope that we will be able to fit any of the three sections of the sub-MSM algorithm (each taking $2^15$ rows with one FFEC addition per row) into /exactly/ $2^{15}$ gates.

 We can adjust the additive lookup argument to externally (by modifying lookup boundary conditions) assert that the accumulated computation result (the discrepancy) is contained in the last constraint of the last folding iteration.
 We use the zero bucket for communicating the accumulator between fold iterations.
 - Our additive lookup constraint has a form of like $\frac{1}{r + v}$, and we can use an alternative accumulator boundary condition $\mathsf{acc}' = \mathsf{acc} +